OpenInterpreter/open-interpreter/README.md

 ### Start a New Chat

 In Python, Open Interpreter remembers conversation history.
-If you want to start afresh, you can reset it:
+If you want to start fresh, you can reset it:

 ```python
 interpreter.messages = []